jdigger/git-process/README.md

 ```

+## Configurables ##

+(See Notes for more details)

+* `gitProcess.integrationBranch` : The name of the integration branch.
+Defaults to `master`, but can be set to `develop` or other.
+* `gitProcess.keepLocalIntegrationBranch` : Controls asking about removing the local integration branch.
+Defaults to 'false' (i.e., do not assume the branch should be there).

 # Assumptions #

 * You should **_never_** do any work directly on "`master`" (or whatever you define the mainline branch as): everything is done on a feature branch.
 This is a much safer and more flexible practice than doing everything on the same branch, but may seem odd to people used to old VCSs.
 In addition to being a much better way of working in general (see the F.A.Q. for more information), it is also a requirement to take advantage of Pull Request functionality.
 * When working on a branch, you should be integrating with "`master`" as often as possible.
-  * "`git sync`" makes it extremely easy for you to get any changes that are made in "`master`" into your branch so you can react to it immediately. "`git to-master`" then makes it easy to cleanly integrate the changes you have made, along with encouraging code-review/sign-off, and doing various house-keeping duties.
+  * "`git sync`" makes it extremely easy for you to get any changes that are made in "`master`" into your branch so you can react to it immediately.
+  * "`git to-master`" then makes it easy to cleanly integrate the changes you have made.
+If you need to keep the current branch open, use the `--keep` option.
+Otherwise it closes the branch along with various other house-keeping duties.
 * The process that you use should be essentially the same, regardless of whether you are working alone, or on a large distributed team.
   * The exception here is "`git pull-request`" since you do not use pull requests when working solo or when pair-programming.

 # Notes #